darkmastermindz/darkmastermindz/README.md

 ![1659031848662-1](https://user-images.githubusercontent.com/6164335/196332880-40364e58-a113-4efd-8f88-62ccbf864a63.jpeg)

 I'm just your local friendly neighborhood Hansel.
-You know the one that loves the full stack development, datascience, automation, game dev, and communication / humanistic aspects of science and emerging tech?
+You know the one that loves the full stack development, datascience, automation, game dev, and the niche topic of humanistic approaches of science through emerging tech?
+Yes!
 I'm also a huge extroverted human that also loves hiking, rock climbing, gaming, and often volunteers to contribute to projects for social good one commit at a time.
+I absolutely love growing and fostering communities.

 > aka @hansel.rocks (follow me on threads) because it's the trendy place and all
 > `Okay... you got me...
 I don't really talk like that -`